 The Department of State urges U.S. citizens to exercise caution when traveling to the West Bank.
-In June 2014, three Israeli teenagers, including a dual U.S. citizen, were kidnapped and murdered after attempting to hitchhike near Hebron.
-Demonstrations and violent incidents can occur without warning, and vehicles are regularly targeted by rocks, Molotov cocktails, and gunfire on West Bank roads.
-U.S citizens have been killed in such attacks.
-There have also been an increasing number of violent incidents involving Israeli settlers and Palestinian villagers in the corridor stretching from Ramallah to Nablus, including attacks by Israeli settlers on Palestinian villages in which U.S. citizens have suffered injury or property damage, and attacks by Palestinians on settlements.
+In October 2014, a U.S. citizen teenager was killed in an encounter with Israeli security forces in Silwad, and in June 2014, three Israeli teenagers, including a dual U.S. citizen, were kidnapped and murdered by Hamas-affiliated individuals while hitchhiking near Hebron.
+Demonstrations and violent incidents can occur without warning, and vehicles are sometimes damaged by rocks, Molotov cocktails, and gunfire on West Bank roads.
+U.S citizens have been killed in such attacks in the past.
+There have also been an increasing number of violent incidents involving Israeli settlers and Palestinian villagers in the corridor stretching from Ramallah to Nablus, including attacks by Israeli settlers on Palestinian villages in which U.S. citizens have suffered injury or property damage, as well as attacks by Palestinians on settlements.
 U.S. citizens can be caught in the middle of potentially dangerous situations, and some U.S. citizens involved in political demonstrations in the West Bank have sustained serious injuries.
 The Department of State recommends that U.S. citizens avoid all demonstrations for their own safety.
-During periods of unrest, the Israeli Government may restrict access to the West Bank, and some areas may be placed under curfew.
+During periods of unrest, the Israeli government may restrict access to the West Bank, and some areas may be placed under curfew.
 All persons in areas under curfew should remain indoors to avoid arrest or injury.
-Security conditions in the West Bank may hinder the ability of consular staff to offer timely assistance to U.S. citizens.
+Security conditions in the West Bank may hinder the ability of U.S. government officials to offer timely assistance to U.S. citizens.

-Personal travel in the West Bank by U.S. government personnel and their families is permitted to the towns of Bethlehem and Jericho and on Routes 1, 443, and 90.
-The Rachel’s Tomb checkpoint between Jerusalem and Bethlehem has recently seen an increase in public demonstrations, which have the potential to become violent.
+Personal travel in the West Bank by U.S. government personnel and their families is permitted to the towns of Bethlehem and Jericho and on Routes 1, 443, and 90 after completing certain security procedures.
+The Rachel’s Tomb checkpoint between Jerusalem and Bethlehem has seen an increase in public demonstrations, which have the potential to become violent.
 U.S. government officials may also engage in personal travel to Qumran off Route 90 by the Dead Sea and to the Allenby Bridge crossing to Jordan, as well as stops at roadside facilities along Routes 1 and 90.
 All other personal travel by U.S. government personnel in the West Bank is prohibited.
 U.S. government personnel routinely travel to the West Bank for official business, but do so with special security arrangements.

 The Gaza Strip

 The Department of State strongly urges U.S. citizens to avoid all travel to the Gaza Strip, which is under the control of Hamas, a foreign terrorist organization.
 U.S. citizens in Gaza are advised to depart immediately.
+U.S. government U.S. citizen employees are not allowed to travel to Gaza, in either personal or professional capacities.
+U.S. government travel within seven kilometers of the Gaza demarcation requires special security arrangements.
 The security environment within Gaza, including its border with Egypt and its seacoast, is dangerous and volatile.
 Exchanges of fire between the Israel Defense Forces and militant groups in Gaza take place regularly, and civilians have been caught in the crossfire in the past.
-Although the Rafah crossing between Gaza and Egypt normally allows for some passenger travel, prior coordination with local authorities - which could take days or weeks to process - may be required, and crossing points may be closed for days or weeks.
+Since late October 2014, Egyptian authorities have closed the Rafah crossing between Gaza and Egypt for extended periods with no indication regarding when it will reopen for normal traffic.
+When operating, the Rafah crossing normally allows for some passenger travel, however, prior coordination with local authorities - which could take days or weeks to process - may be required and crossing points may be closed for days or weeks.
 Travelers who enter the Gaza Strip through the Rafah crossing must also exit through the Rafah crossing, and those entering the Gaza Strip may not be able to depart at a time of their choosing.
-Many U.S. citizens have been unable to exit Gaza or faced lengthy delays in doing so.
+Many U.S. citizens have been unable to exit Gaza or faced lengthy delays while attempting to exit Gaza.
 Furthermore, the schedule and requirements for exiting through the Rafah crossing are unpredictable and can involve significant expense.
-Because U.S. citizen employees of the U.S. government are not allowed to enter the Gaza Strip or have contact with Hamas, the ability of consular staff to offer timely assistance to U.S. citizens, including assistance departing Gaza, is extremely limited.
-The Consulate General and Embassy do not generally assist U.S. citizens to exit Gaza via the Erez crossing to Israel.
-U.S. citizens who choose to travel to Gaza cannot rely on the U.S. government to assist them in departing Gaza.
+The ability of U.S. government personnel to offer timely assistance to U.S. citizens, including assistance departing Gaza, is extremely limited.
+The Consulate General and Embassy are often unable to assist U.S. citizens to exit Gaza via the Erez crossing to Israel.
+U.S. citizens who choose to travel to Gaza cannot normally rely on the U.S. government to assist them in departing Gaza.